valerysukmanyuk/Teachers_handbook_of_1001_exercises/readme.md

 ## Overview

-**Teacher’s Handbook of 1001 Exercises** is an AI-powered assistant that helps educators create contextualized language exercises directly from video materials.
+**Teacher’s Handbook of 1001 Exercises** is an AI-powered assistant that helps educators create contextualized language exercises directly from short video materials.
 Using **Whisper** for transcription, **spaCy** for linguistic analysis, and **LangChain** for intelligent reasoning, the system automatically selects meaningful vocabulary and generates well-formatted *fill-in-the-gap* tasks suitable for different learner levels.

 This tool turns authentic video input into ready-to-use language exercises — saving teachers hours of manual work while keeping tasks pedagogically sound.